 Steven Schoffstall: That's a great question, and one we get often.
 We believe a core allocation of 5 to 15% physical gold is probably reasonable for most investors.

-Gold miners can enhance that by providing leveraged returns to the price of gold because they have operational leverage.
-Because of this, some investors can use miners to either dial up or dial down their gold exposure, so in periods of bull markets, investors might add to their mining exposure.
+Gold miners can enhance this by providing leveraged returns to the price of gold, as they have operational leverage.
+Because of this, some investors can use miners to either increase or decrease their gold exposure, so in periods of bull markets, investors might add to their mining exposure.

 Investors should remember that mining stocks are different from physical gold.
 You do start to introduce some equity risk in your portfolio, and that should be viewed in the overall context of the portfolio.

 Thalia Hayden: Steve, thank you so much for your timely insights.
 We always learn so much after speaking with you.
-Keep up the great work, and we'll see you soon.
+Keep up the great work, and we look forward to seeing you soon.

 Steven Schoffstall: Looking forward to it.
 Thank you.